Alienators: Evolution Continues

-Alienators: Evolution Continues (also known as Evolution: The Animated Series in some regions and the United Kingdom) is an animated comic science fiction television series.
+Alienators: Evolution Continues (also known as Evolution: The Animated Series in some regions and the United Kingdom) is an animated science fiction comedy television series.
 It is a continuation of the 2001 Ivan Reitman-directed science fiction comedy film Evolution.
 The series aired on Fox Kids in the United States, M6 in France and Animax in Japan from September 15, 2001 to June 22, 2002.
 26 episodes were produced.

-Created by Louis Gassin, the series is produced by DIC Entertainment, L.P. in association with The Montecito Picture Company, DreamWorks Television, Columbia TriStar Television and Dentsu Inc., the latter of which handled distribution of the series in Asian territories.
+Created by Louis Gassin, the series is produced by DIC Entertainment, L.P. in association with The Montecito Picture Company, DreamWorks Television, Columbia TriStar Television and Dentsu, the latter of which handled distribution of the series in Asian territories.
 Although the Evolution intellectual property was owned by DreamWorks and is now the property of Paramount Pictures (which owns the studio's pre-2010 live-action back catalog), the series itself is now owned by WildBrain (formerly known as DHX Media).

-The series was the basis for a Game Boy Advance game of same name that was developed by Digital Eclipse and published by Activision.
+The series was the basis for a Game Boy Advance game of the same name that was developed by Digital Eclipse and published by Activision.